6.1.1

 • Neurons from the SNS travel to virtually every organ and gland within the body, preparing the body for the rapid action necessary when the individual is under threat.

 • E.g. The SNS causes the body to release stored energy, pupils to dilate and hair to stand on end.
-It slows bodily processes that are less important in emergencies such as digestion.
+It slows bodily processes that are less important in emergencies such as digestion and urination.

 Illustrative background for Parasympathetic nervous systemIllustrative background for Parasympathetic nervous system ?? "content